How To Cook Green Beans

 Measuring cups and spoons

-Sauté the beans: Heat the oil in a large skillet over medium-high heat until shimmering.
-Add green beans and cook, stirring often, until the beans are bright and glossy, 5 to 7 minutes.
+Sauté the beans.
+Heat the oil in a large straight-sided skillet over medium-high heat until shimmering.
+Add the green beans and cook, stirring often, until the beans are bright and glossy, 5 to 7 minutes.

 Storage: Leftover beans can be stored in an airtight container in the refrigerator for up to 5 days.